asbjornenge/onchfs-cli/README.md

 ### Download a File

-To download a file from the OnchFS network using its CID:
+To download a file from the onchfs network using its CID:

 ```bash
 onchfs get <cid>